MrDaPoyo/poyo-radio/README.md

         }
     }, 1000);
     ```
-    If you haven't noticed yet, it's the script for the timer!
+    If you haven't noticed yet, it's the script for the timer (it refreshes every second)!
 It serves two purposes: update ``elapsedTime`` and, when a song finishes (``elapsedTime >= songLength``), it resets ``elapsedTime`` and proceeds to choose a new song!
 After it's chosen, it sends another ``currentTrack`` packet with the new track info.

 # How do usernames and chats work?

 It's way simpler than how the actual *electronic radio* works.
+When a packet of type `chat message` is recieved, it's forwarded to all listeners.
+That's it!